Raihan-Mohd/Raihan-Mohd/README.md

 ## 🌱 My Philosophy & Growth

 I am on a continuous journey to improve my coding skills and better myself every single day.
 I'll be the first to admit I'm not perfect, but I thrive on learning, adapting, and tackling new challenges.
-I am always open to feedback, knowledge-sharing, and collaboration—if you want to build something cool together, let's talk!
+I am always open to feedback, knowledge-sharing, and collaboration.
+If you want to build something cool together, let's talk!

 ## 🔭 What I'm Navigating Right Now